Critical Policy, Equity and Leadership Studies (CPELS)

 - Social equity, including critical race, gender, and queer studies

 CPELS faculty members direct a wide variety of externally-funded academic research projects, and lead and participate in an extensive range of national and international research collaborations and partnerships.
-Members direct the Centre for Educational Leadership, the Research for International and Contemporary Education (RICE) research group, and co-direct the Knowledge Network for Applied Education Research (KNAER).
+Members direct the Centre for Educational Leadership, and the Research for International and Contemporary Education (RICE) research group.

 Please click on specific faculty members' names below for details on areas of specialization.